Migraine meditation mantras provide you with a technique to help reduce the severity and duration of your migraines. Science backs this up.

 Those touch my heart a little more than the other repetitive meditation mantras.
 But it is important to experiment and discover what works for you.

-Some ideas I have for migraine meditation mantras are: "I am pain free", "freedom", and one I used to use was "space" and I would let my neck and shoulders relax as I repeated it.
-You can also use the word relax.
-Although many techniques say not to use the pain word!
+Some ideas I have for migraine meditation mantras are: "I am pain free", however many techniques say not to use the word pain!

 Migraine Meditation Mantras References:

 1. Meditation Information Network (2012).
 Supporting critical examination of Transcendental Meditation® (The TM® Program) and the programs associated with Maharishi Mahesh Yogi.
 Available [online] at: http://minet.org/.
 Updated Dec.
 2, 2018